frareb/devRate/README.md

 You can use the package:
 - to get development rate curves as a function of temperature for a specific organism (hundred of examples from the literature are included in the package);
 - to know which equations exists and which are most used in the literature; and
-- to relate developmental rate with temperature from your empirical data, using the equations from the package.
+- to relate development rate with temperature from your empirical data, using the equations from the package database.

 ### Installation instructions
 install.packages("devRate")